 Llong-time lovers are thrilled on the canals of France.
-Make way for disconnection, reading and lazing around.
-On the canals, stress and speed have no place.
-The days pass peacefully across the plains and valleys.
-Only the passage of locks disturb the tranquility of the passengers.
-France has the largest network of inland waterways in Europe.
-We are therefore offering you today an overview of the canals in our regions, to be discovered as soon as the confinement is over.
+Make way for disconnection, reading and idleness.
+On the channels, stress and speed have no place.
+The days pass peacefully through the plains and valleys.
+Only the passages of locks come to disturb the tranquility of the passengers.
+France has the largest network of waterways in Europe.
+We therefore offer you today an overview of the canals of our regions, to discover as soon as the confinement ends.

 The Canal du Midi